printfn/fend/wiki/Home.md

 ### v0.1.19 (2021-06-29)

 * Add more units: `atmosphere`, `mmHg`, `inHg`, `dB`, `mil` and more
-* Support variables over multiple statements in the WASM API
+* Support variables over multiple statements in the wasm API

 ### v0.1.18 (2021-06-28)